madhuhansa/NLP-Intent-classification-chatbot/README.md

 ## 🧑‍💻 Learnings

-- Fine-tune a BERT model for intent classification
+- Fine tune a BERT model for intent classification
 - Use Transformers and PyTorch for NLP tasks
 - Serialize models and encoders using `joblib`
 - Build a simple rule-based chatbot responding based on intent